-Nasturtiums and Colorado go great together.
-I see them all over our state.
-They do well up in higher elevations and well on the Front Range.
-Here in Colorado (and elsewhere), Nasturtiums are a gardener’s dream.
+Nasturtiums are a gardener’s dream.
 They are virtually carefree once established.
 I was introduced to this beauty by my friend Nancy.
-The summer of 2007, while a summer of grief over the loss of my sister Leslie, was also a summer to discover my love for this cheerful plant.
+The summer of 2007, while a summer of grief over the loss of my sister Leslie to suicide, was also a summer of discovery love of this cheerful plant.
 If you are in grief, there will be new joys that come along.
-The garden reminds me of this truth and helps remind me of my rooted hope.
+The garden reminds me of this truth and gives me hope.

 The funniest thing about the nasturtium is that it likes old soil.
-It does not do well in soil that has been amended with nutrients and fertilizers.
-Best thing to do is to use soil that you have had in another pot for years.
-Use that old dirt and stick some seeds in that pot.
-Yes, please use seeds.
-I would not recommend transplanting nasturtiums.
-Instead, I recommend getting your pots filled with other annual flowers and your beds all planted.
-Then go around and stick nasturtium seeds in empty spots.
-Also take an empty pot or two and just fill it with seeds.
-And then watch then sprout.
-Be patient as they can take upwards of two weeks to germinate.
-Do all this once the threat of frost is past.
-Nasturtiums and Colorado only go great together once it has warmed up a bit.
+It doesn’t do well in soil that has been amended with lots of nutrients and fertilizers.
+Best thing to do is to use soil that you’ve had in another pot for years and stick some seeds in that.
+Yes, seeds.
+I wouldn’t recommend transplanting nasturtiums.
+Instead I recommend getting your pots filled with other annuals flowers and your beds all planted and then go around and stick nasturtium seeds in empty spots.

 I like to